Mary Woronov: 1966–1973: Early work and collaborations with Andy Warhol

 Between 1970 and 1972, Woronov starred in several films by her then-husband, Theodore Gershuny: Kemek (1970) Sugar Cookies (1973); and the slasher film Silent Night, Bloody Night (1972).

-In 1973, Woronov was cast as understudy to Julie Newmar in the role of Susan in the Broadway production of David Rabe's play Boom Boom Room.
+In 1973, Woronov was cast as understudy to Julie Newmar in the role of Susan in the Broadway production of David Rabe's play In the Boom Boom Room.
 Newmar was fired during rehearsals and Woronov took over the role, eventually earning a Theatre World Award for her performance.
 The production played November 8 - December 9, 1973, at Lincoln Center's Vivian Beaumont Theater.

 Woronov's had a leading role in the Roger Corman-produced cult film Death Race 2000 (1975), followed by the Corman-produced Hollywood Boulevard (1976), directed by Allan Arkush and Joe Dante.

 1979–1990: Relocation to Los Angeles; further film roles

 Woronov relocated from New York to Los Angeles in 1979, appearing in Rock 'n' Roll High School the same year.
 Her breakthrough role came in Paul Bartel's black comedy Eating Raoul (1982), in which she portrayed the wife of a Los Angeles want-to-be-restaurant owner (also played by Bartel), both of whom resort to robbing and murdering swingers to support their business ambitions.
 Six years later she and Bartel reprised the roles as cameos in Chopping Mall (1986).

 She subsequently had roles in numerous films including Blood Theatre (1984), Night of the Comet (1984), and Nomads (1986).
 She became a fan of the Los Angeles punk music scene, and made an appearance with actor Jack Nance in the Suicidal Tendencies music video "Institutionalized" (1983); the two portrayed the protagonist's parents in the video.
 She later reprised this character in the band's music video for the song "Possessed To Skate" (1987).

 Subsequent film roles include in Scenes from the Class Struggle in Beverly Hills (1989), Dick Tracy (1990), and Where Sleeping Dogs Lie (1991).
 On television, Woronov made guest appearances on numerous series in the 1980s, such as Logan's Run, Buck Rogers in the 25th Century, Charlie's Angels, Mr. Belvedere, Murder, She Wrote, Amazing Stories, St. Elsewhere, Wings, Babylon 5, Family Matters, and Highlander: The Series.